-Starting in spring, Acer Ecology will be running a whole range of wildlife courses throughout South Wales and beyond.
+This year Acer Ecology will be running a whole range of wildlife courses throughout South Wales and beyond.
 The Ecology Training Courses 2018 are aimed at anyone with an interest in local wildlife but could also be useful for undergraduates and postgraduates students or for anybody currently or intending to work in ecological consultancy or for environmental organisations.
-Whether you’re interested in identifying the wild plants that you encounter during walks in the countryside, the newts in your local pond or the birds visiting the feeder, the ecology training courses will have something for you.
+Whether you’re interested in identifying the wild plants that you encounter during walks in the countryside, the newts in your local pond or the birds visiting the feeder, our ecology training courses will have something for you.

 Courses coming up: